jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 But I don’t.
 I wish I could find some good in it.
 But I don’t.

 In the photo above the ground is wet and muddy, water contaminated by urine and feces runs across the open ground.
 There is no sunlight or new day, just mud and fog.

-If there is enough ground, and rainwater, the toxic is diluted to a point where it nourishes new life.
+If there is enough ground, and rainwater, the toxic soil is diluted to a point where it nourishes new life.

 But that takes time.

 <figure>